AstrooKai/Philippine-Earthquakes-Archives/README.md

 **NOTE:** This repository and its creator is not associated in any way with [DOST-PHIVOLCS](https://www.phivolcs.dost.gov.ph/), every data in this repository are originally taken from [their site](https://earthquake.dost.gov.ph/) and is changed into various formats that is available here.
 # Available Data Formats
-Currently, saved data can be downloaded in varoius formats:
+Currently, saved data can be downloaded in varoius formats.
+Other formats are originally converted from excel, which means that every file contains the same table data but served in different file format.

 1. Excel (.xlsx)
 2. Text (.txt)